 Deirdre Burke

-Deirdre Burke joined the Patient Advocacy Service in July 2020 as Corporate Services Officer.
-She is a Corporate Services professional with over 20 years’ experience.
+Deirdre Burke is a Corporate Services professional with over 20 years’ experience.
+She joined the Patient Advocacy Service in July 2020 as Corporate Services Officer.
+In March 2023 Deirdre was promoted to Corporate Services Manager.

-Deirdre previously worked with the International Society for Quality in Health Care (ISQua) where she managed membership services, as well as responsibilities for governance, compliance and office management.
+Deirdre previously worked with the International Society for Quality in Health Care (ISQua), a not-for-profit organisation dedicated to promoting quality improvement in health care, where she managed membership services, as well as responsibilities for governance, compliance, finance, and office management.

-Deirdre has a bachelor’s degree and has continued with professional development by completing a QQ1 Level 6 in Effective People Management as well as completing the Open Training College Certificate in Patient Safety and Complaints Advocacy.
-Most recently, Deirdre completed PRINCE2® (Projects IN a Controlled Environment) 6th Edition Foundation.
+Deirdre has a bachelor’s degree and has continued with professional development by completing the QQ1 Level 6 in Effective People Management, Open Training College Certificate in Patient Safety and Complaints Advocacy and most recently Deirdre completed PRINCE2® (Projects IN a Controlled Environment) 6th Edition Foundation.

 Padraig Ruane